- Editor Rating

 In short, if you’ve paid for access to the Envato Elements library you can use any of those files in commercial projects.
-Cancelling your subscription means you can’t download any more items, but any items you’ve already downloaded and registered to a project can continue to be used by that project.
+Canceling your subscription means you can’t download any more items, but any items you’ve already downloaded and registered to a project can continue to be used with that project.
 For more information, it's well worth watching the short video on the Envato Elements licensing page.

 Envato Elements User Experience

 When it comes to user experience, again, Envato Elements keeps things incredibly simple.
 To help you decide whether to sign up with Envato Elements, you can first browse the library for free.
 If you do see any assets that you like, it only takes a minute or two to sign up and start downloading.

 Once you’ve created a free Envato account, you can sign up to Envato Elements on the monthly subscription plan or the better value early plan.
 After entering your PayPal or card payment details, you can start downloading the files immediately.